General Misconduct

 - encouraging others to engage in general misconduct

 These breaches can also extend across all University property, including libraries, computer labs and student associations.
 It also includes the internet.
-As these breaches may also be subject to criminal or civil legal action, if you receive an allegation of General Misconduct, we strongly suggest you get advice from us (contact us here) prior to responding to such an allegation.
+As these breaches may also be subject to criminal or civil legal action, if you receive an allegation of General Misconduct, we strongly suggest you get advice from us (contact us here) prior to responding to any allegation.

 I’ve been accused of general misconduct, what happens now?